Alcantara fans 12, Sánchez homers as Marlins beat Reds 6-1

 Tyler Naquin doubled home the Reds’ run in the third.
 He has the longest active hitting streak in the majors at 17 games.

 Cincinnati third baseman Mike Moustakas left the game in the second inning due to a tight right hip.
-The Reds began Saturday two games ahead of San Diego in the race for the second NL wild card.
+His status is day to day, and he won’t start Sunday for the Reds, who began Saturday two games ahead of San Diego in the race for the second NL wild card.

-The first eight Marlins reached base against Gutiérrez, who needed 35 pitches to retire a batter.
+The first eight Marlins reached base against Gutiérrez (9-5), who needed 35 pitches to retire a batter.
 Alfaro drove in the first two runs with a single, and Sánchez made it 5-0 with his fifth homer.

 It was the Marlins’ highest-scoring first inning since 2017.